- Over the past few years, industries everywhere have begun using a subscription-based business model

-As a subscription-based business, your customers have various options for customizations, enhancements, convenience to pause or resume their plan and to upgrade or downgrade.
+As a subscription-based business, your customers have various options for customizations, enhancements, and convenience to pause or resume their plan and to upgrade or downgrade.
 But this also makes invoice management a challenge.

 Manual billing is completely out of question, considering the massive amount of data you would have to stay up-to-date with.
 You must automate your billing system so that invoices are generated and sent to customers without any delay.